SercoSPA/CLEOPE/Trials/readme.md

 ## S3 trial notebook
 [![N|Solid](https://sentinel.esa.int/documents/247904/251193/Sentinel-3-ocean-120.jpg)](https://sentinel.esa.int/documents/247904/251193/Sentinel-3-ocean-120.jpg)

+### OLCI L2
-Sentinel-3 trial notebook is an introduction to the processing and visualization of Sentinel-3 OLCI Full Resolution Land and Water product types (LFR and WFR), allowing a colormap visualization of the extracted datasets.
+Sentinel-3 OLCI trial notebook is an introduction to the processing and visualization of Sentinel-3 OLCI Full Resolution Land and Water product types (LFR and WFR), allowing a colormap visualization of the extracted datasets.
 The notebook loads a list of custom products, which can be the one saved via the `SEARCH.ipynb`, filters the S3 OLCI full resolution products via two dedicated functions called `land` and `water` for OLCI LFR and WFR respectively, and finally allows the visualisation of the variables of interest in a geo-referenced plot.

 The following table shows the possible variables available in the notebook.